13.1Contractual and statutory employee rights

 3 Mezey v.
 South West London & St George’s Mental Health NHS Trust IRLR 512.

-5 As set out in SYSC 19D of the FCA Handbook in respect of dual regulated firms:
+5 As set out, for example, in SYSC 19D of the FCA Handbook in respect of dual regulated firms:

 7 For example Crawford and another v.
 Suffolk Mental Health Partnership NHS Trust IRLR 402.